- AI Overview summarizes results with IA and cannot be completely disabled from Google, but can be avoided with shortcuts.

 - uBlock Origin: With custom rules, advanced users can selectively filter out the AI block and other SERP elements.

-The advantage is clear: they can be installed in seconds and that's it.
-As a counterpoint, They depend on third parties and on Google not changing selectors or rules.Additionally, the company has restricted extensions that conflicted with its interests in the past, so it's a good idea to have alternatives in case they stop working.
+The advantage is clear: they install in seconds and that's it.
+On the other hand, they depend on third parties and on Google not changing selectors or rules .
+Furthermore, the company has restricted extensions in the past that conflicted with its interests, so it's wise to have alternatives in case they stop working.

 Make searches more specific or with a clear destination

-Another easy way to avoid the summary is to refine your query: if you include a site name, an author, or the title of an article, Google tends to show direct links rather than a generic AI Overview.
-For example, "what is Gemini Lowi" usually leads you to a specific result without going through automatic synthesis.
+Another simple way to avoid the summary is to refine your query: if you include a website name, author, or article title, Google tends to show direct links rather than a generic AI Overview.
+For example, “what is Gemini Lowi” usually leads you to a specific result without going through the automatic summary.

-This search habit also helps when you want to compare sources: attracts results with greater navigational intent instead of broad answers that attempt to cover everything in a single block.
+This search habit also helps when you want to compare sources: it attracts results with greater navigational intent instead of broad answers that try to cover everything in a single block.

 Browsers where it appears less frequently